 Prairie Pathfinders Inc. is a non-profit organization founded by four women who have walking and hiking in Manitoba as their main goal.
 Walking down my lane gets boring, but now I have two great books “Manitoba Walks” and “Manitoba Picnic Perfect” from www.prairiepathfinders.mb.ca

 From easy family hikes to challenging treks on rugged terrain, “Manitoba Walks” is your detailed guide to exploring the history and natural beauty of Manitoba.
-It features fifty of the best day hikes; full-colour illustrations and fully-detailed maps.
+It features fifty of the best day hikes; full-color illustrations and fully detailed maps.

 I’ve met many farm parents this past year who are looking for tools to help their families make meaningful life decisions.
 I highly recommend “Meaningful Work” as a good start to “approaching how you want to live your life”.

 Grainews’ theme this month is “pre-harvest planning”.
 You’ll spend hours getting the swather and combine ready to insure the machines hum along for harvest.
 How much time can you intentionally carve out this month to absorb new ideas and fine-tune your life and friendships?
 Enjoy reading to help you see “tomorrow as another day” in a positive way.
 Greet your friends, and spend time with them this month having fun and fellowship before the stress of harvest hits.
 See you reading at the beach!